|

 the sometimes hurried

-pace of the global
+pace of the global economy,

-economy, too often
+too often companies expect

-the main purpose of
+that the main purpose of

 a Human Resources Head